Comments on Exploring Quantum Statistics for Dirac and Majorana Neutrinos using Spinor-Helicity technique

-Our comments are as follows. \begin{enumerate} \item \blue{ There is no fundamental principle or law of physics which requires that the amplitude square for a process having two distinguishable particles in the final state ought to be symmetrized with respect to the exchange of the 4-momenta of the concerned particles, when the two particles are not detected in the detector}\footnote{We note that with advancement of technology, particle detection and identification also improves, and even with the best of detector technology some particles might not get detected by the detector either due to limited spatial coverage of the detector or due to the finite time needed for triggering events in a detector.}.
+\begin{enumerate} \item \blue{There is no fundamental principle or law of physics which requires that the amplitude square for a process having two distinguishable particles in the final state ought to be symmetrized with respect to the exchange of the 4-momenta of the concerned particles, when the two particles are not detected in the detector}\footnote{We note that with advancement of technology, particle detection and identification also improves, and even with the best of detector technology some particles might not get detected by the detector either due to limited spatial coverage of the detector or due to the finite time needed for triggering events in a detector.}.
 A Dirac neutrino is distinguishable from the corresponding antineutrino.
 Therefore, for a final state containing a pair of Dirac neutrino and antineutrino there is no need to do any symmetrization with respect to their momentum exchange.

-\blue{ Detection and identification of a particle in a detector does not affect the amplitude square which is a purely theoretical computation where one assumes that all the 4-momenta of all the particles are well known. } The quantity which gets affected by experimental detection or observation or measurement is the ``observable'' (such as some asymmetry, or distribution, or differential decay rate, or scattering cross-section etc.) which involves both the amplitude square as well as the phase space considerations.
+\blue{Detection and identification of a particle in a detector does not affect the amplitude square which is a purely theoretical computation where one assumes that all the 4-momenta of all the particles are well known.} The quantity which gets affected by experimental detection or observation or measurement is the ``observable'' (such as some asymmetry, or distribution, or differential decay rate, or scattering cross-section etc.) which involves both the amplitude square as well as the phase space considerations.
 Non-observation of any final particle is well taken care of by suitably performing corresponding phase space integration.
-We will later show how such phase space integration for invisible neutrinos, without any `by hand' symmetrization of the Dirac amplitude square, directly leads to pDMCT which we have already provided in \cite{Kim:2021dyj}.
-But before that we point out how such symmetrization is incorrect and misleading.
+We have already pointed out in the beginning of Sec.~III of our paper \cite{Kim:2021dyj} as well as in Sec.2.2 of \cite{Kim:2023iwz} that such phase space integration for invisible neutrinos directly leads to pDMCT, and this does not require any ad hoc symmetrization of the Dirac case amplitude square as done in \cite{Bigaran:2025kod}.